samuelArandia/samuelArandia/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; I keep myself in constant learning in platzi.
+- 🎓 &nbsp; I keep myself in constant learning.

 - ✍️ &nbsp; Pursuing database as hobbies/side hustles.